 Skip to Content

-Semolina pudding, also known as semolina porridge, is a popular breakfast in Israel.
+Semolina porridge, also known as semolina porridge, is a popular breakfast in Israel.
 Here we call it diysa, though that technically means any hot cereal.

 It is a wonderfully easy hot breakfast to enjoy on cold winter mornings.